SPIDER MAN: FAR FROM HOME

 When it’s finally revealed by the Elemental attacks in Venice, Prague, Berlin and London that Beck’s a bad guy, a fake super-hero with nefarious purposes, it’s up to Spidey to take him down, retrieve those powerful sunglasses and, of course, get the girl.

-What results is just another forgettable superhero movie.
+What results is just another well-executed but forgettable superhero movie.

 REVIEWED ON 7/5/2019 GRADE: B-